MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/New-MgComplianceEdiscoveryCase.md

     - `[Subcode <Int32?>]`: The result sub-code.
   - `[Status <String>]`: caseOperationStatus

-REVIEWSETS <IMicrosoftGraphEdiscoveryReviewSet\[]>: Returns a list of reviewSet objects in the case.
+REVIEWSETS <IMicrosoftGraphEdiscoveryReviewSet[]>: Returns a list of reviewSet objects in the case.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DisplayName <String>]`: The display name of the identity.
-This property is read-only.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
-      - `[Id <String>]`: The identifier of the identity.
-This property is read-only.
+      - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[CreatedDateTime <DateTime?>]`: The datetime when the review set was created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.